-- Before you start the replacement, touch a grounded metal object.
-This action reduces any static electricity from your body.
-Static electricity might damage the memory module. - Do not touch the contact edge of the memory module.
+Attention: Do not touch the contact edge of the memory module.
 Otherwise the memory module might get damaged.

-To replace a memory module, do the following:
+To replace the memory module, do the following:

 - 1. Disable the built-in battery.
-See "Disabling the built-in battery" on page 107. - 2.
+See "Disabling the built-in battery" on page 76. - 2.
 Ensure that the computer is turned off and disconnected from ac power and all cables. - 3.
 Close the computer display and turn the computer over. - 4.
-Remove the removable battery.
-See "Replacing the removable battery" on page 108. - 5.
 Remove the base cover assembly.
-See "Replacing the base cover assembly" on page 110. - 6.
-To remove the memory module, do the following: - a.
-Open the film to access the memory module 1. - b.
-Open the latches on both sides of the memory slot at the same time 2. - c.
-Remove the memory module 3.
+See "Replacing the base cover assembly" on page 83.

+5. Open the latches on both sides of the memory slot at the same time 1, and then remove the memory module 2.

-- 7. To install a new memory module, do the following: - a.
-Place the notched end of the new memory module toward the contact edge side of the memory slot.
-Then insert the memory module into the slot at an angle of about 20 degrees 1. - b.
+6. Insert the new memory module into the memory slot at an angle of about 20 degrees 1.
 Pivot the memory module downward until it snaps into place 2.
-Ensure that the memory module is firmly installed in the slot and cannot be moved easily. - c.
-Close the film to protect the new memory module 3.
+Ensure that the memory module is firmly installed in the memory slot and cannot be moved easily.

-- 8. Reinstall the base cover assembly and the removable battery. - 9.
+- 7. Reinstall the base cover assembly. - 8.
 Turn the computer over.
 Connect the ac power adapter and all cables to the computer.

-Replacing the internal storage drive
+Replacing the hard disk drive